Skip to content

 3. To ensure oplog continuity for point-in-time restore, the pbm delete-backup command deletes any backup(s) except the following:

-The most recent backup snapshot (logical, physical, base incremental) that can serve as the base for point-in-time recovery, if it is enabled.
+The backup snapshot (logical, physical, base incremental) that can serve as the base for point-in-time recovery if point-in-time recovery is enabled.
+Such a backup is a valid base if there are continuous oplog slices deriving from it up to the now timestamp.

 • A backup snapshot that can serve as the base for any point-in-time recovery and has point-in-time recovery time ranges deriving from it.
 To delete such a backup, first delete the oplog slices that are created after the restore-to time value for this backup.